 As noted above, the only churches which have remained largely closed to the supernatural manifestations of the Holy Spirit since the mid-20th century are the eastern Orthodox churches, Holiness churches, and churches holding and espousing Reformed views and the theological traditions of John Calvin, the great Protestant Reformer.

 Please get your Bible and read Acts 2: 2 – 11; Acts 10: 44 – 48; and Acts 19: 1 – 12 in your own Bible.
 Yep, go ahead and do that right now before you read any further in this teaching.
 Have you done that?
 Be honest.
 If you haven’t, this teaching has been programmed to self-destruct and burn up right before you on your computer, laptop, or smart phone.
 It’s in your best interests to read those references right now . . .
-These are the biblical occurrences of the gift of speaking of tongues among early believers in the infant New Testament Church.
+These are the biblical occurrences of the gift of speaking of tongues among early followers of Jesus in the infant New Testament Church.

 Let me now simply enumerate the listings of the various supernatural gifts of the Holy Spirit—including tongues—found in Romans 12 and 1 Corinthians 12 and 14 in the New Testament portion of the Bible, which—generally speaking—begin to be operated in the lives of people baptized in the Holy Spirit.
 In brief, it can be said that these supernatural gifts are bestowed by God the Father, administered by God the Son, and operated by God the Holy Spirit.
-They are all operated by the Holy Spirit in and through people either to spread the Gospel to pre-Jesus-believers or to build up, advise, warn, strengthen, and comfort those people who are already followers of Jesus.
+They are all operated by the Holy Spirit in and through people either to spread the Victorious Good News about Jesus to pre-Jesus-believers or to build up, advise, encourage, strengthen, and comfort those people who are already followers of Jesus.

 Actually, there are four broad categories of such gifts found in various places in the Bible; let me list them simply in those four categories before I begin to enumerate them in the listing below: